jurassiscripts/velociraptor/README.md

 If you see the message

-> ✅ Git hooks installed successfully
+> ✅ Git hooks successfully installed

 you're good to go!
 From now on your git hooks will be managed by Velociraptor.

-Don't forget to tell your users or collaborators to run `vr` at least once in order to activate hooks.
+Don't forget to tell your users or teammates to run `vr` at least once in order to activate hooks.

 ### Skipping hooks